-The ways in which the European grant procedure can be expedited in addition to the "PACE" request are listed in the notice from the EPO dated 30 November 2015 (OJ EPO 2015, A94); further information is also available at epo.org under Applying for a patent > International route (PCT) > Accelerating your PCT application.
+The ways in which the European grant procedure can be expedited in addition to the "PACE" request are listed in the notice from the EPO dated 30 November 2015 (OJ EPO 2015, A94).
+The options available on entry into the European phase are gathered together in this section for ease of selection.